 Phoenix Area Service

-Condenser Fan Motors and Outdoor AC Cooling
+Condenser Fan Motors and Outdoor AC Fan Problems

 The condenser fan motor turns the outdoor fan blade and pulls air through the condenser coil.
 If the fan motor fails, the AC can overheat, stop cooling, trip a breaker, or damage the compressor.